Buyer Tariff Refund Rights When Not the Importer of Record

 If a carrier or carrier-side brokerage entity was the IOR:

-- CBP may pay that entity first
+- CBP may pay that entity first, through the CAPE system or a later liquidation

 - the buyer may still be the party that actually paid the duties through carrier billing